 - Plainsawn is the most common cut.
 The board contains more variation than the other two cuts because grain patterns resulting from the growth rings are more obvious.

 - Quartersawn wood twists and cups less and wears more evenly.
-Quartersawing produces less board feet per log than plainsawing and is therefore more expensive.
+Quartersawing produces fewer board feet per log than plain sawing and is, therefore, more expensive.

 - Riftsawn is similar to quartersawing, but the cut is made at a slightly different angle.
 It accentuates the vertical grain and minimizes the flake effect.

 We have established an excellent reputation as a major supplier of hardwood floors with our customers and we are committed to exceeding our customers’ expectations by continuously improving our products and service.

 SunShine Hardwood Flooring makes it simple to order your floor selection with our: